 The best thing to do in Hoi An at night is stroll around the vibrant Old Town and enjoy the atmosphere of the lanterns that light the streets after the sun goes down.

 You’ll find in Hoi An; travellers tend to slow their pace to simply enjoy the atmosphere.
-A rare thing in this day and age of high-speed checklist travel.
+This a rare thing in this day and age of high-speed checklist travel.

 Banh Mi for Breakfast